is4tomj/is4tomj-hugo/content/posts/0004-003-sets-iteration.md

 doing a third action with the thing and the particular widget;
 ```

-As seen in the above example, the reference to `the thing` in the last line is nonsensical, because the reference to `the thing` is outside the scope of the iterative block.
+As seen in the above example, the reference to the thing in the last line is nonsensical, because the reference to the thing in the last line is outside the scope of the iterative block.

 More is coming.